(Disclosure: Some of the links below may be affiliate links)

 Nevertheless, there are still many people that pay for their budgeting application.
-And I think for the immense majority of them, there is no need for their fancy application.
+For the immense majority of people, there is no need for a fancy application.

 I do not think you will recoup any of the costs.
 And I believe that most of the features are useless if not harmful.